NoFriendsInProgramming/proceduarl_hitstop/README.md

 ## Description

-A plugin that allows you to simulate the traditional hitstop effect via IK animation without it having a detrimental effect on game logic and speed.s
+A plugin that allows you to simulate the traditional hitstop effect via IK animation without it having a detrimental effect on game logic and speed.

 ## Dependencies